WuYang-Lab/multi-omics-aging-pipeline/README.md

 # Genetic and molecular factors underlying human longevity and epigenetic aging
-This reposity contains the main analysis code to perform cross-ancestry meta-analysis as part of the manuscript "**Genetic and molecular factors underlying human longevity and epigenetic aging**"
+This reposity contains the main analysis code to perform multi-omics analysis as part of the manuscript "**Genetic and molecular factors underlying human longevity and epigenetic aging**"

 Scripts are listed by the order in the methods section of the manuscript: